TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-mongo-criticalupgrade-rca.md

    - Cross-partition support for the following operations: `UPDATE`, `DELETE`, `COUNT`, and `ORDER BY`
    - Improved performance for the following aggregate operations: `COUNT`, `SKIP`, `LIMIT`, and `GROUP BY`

-2. Changes from previous engine versions
+2. Changes from previous engine versions:

    - MongoDB collections will have only the `_id` property indexed by default
    - Per request timeout will be 60 seconds

-3. Actions required
+3. Actions required:

-   The connection string to the MongoDB service in your application will need to be updated, as shown in the Overview dashboard of the Azure Portal.
+   The connection string to the MongoDB service in your application must be updated, as shown in the **Overview** dashboard of the Azure portal.
 The updated endpoint is: `<!--$GlobalDatabaseAccountName-->[GlobalDatabaseAccountName]<!--/$GlobalDatabaseAccountName-->.mongo.cosmos.azure.com`

    **Note:** The endpoint might differ if your account is in a Sovereign, Government, or Restricted Azure cloud.